alantanlc/blog/posts/event-driven-microservice-architecture/README.md

 __Inbound__

-Used to store event initiated from an external upstream system.
+Used to store event received from an external system.

 __Request__

-A service contains one or more event processor which processes events based on message types.
+Used to store event initiated from a service internally within the application.

+__Response__

+Used to store event received from an external system.

-__Response and Working Data__
+__Working Data__

-TODO
+Used to store any

 __Payload__